glureau/grip/README.md

     // Choose the files that grip should process files = fileTree(project.projectDir) {
-        // By default, we pick only markdowns on the src directory, but there is really no limitation include("**/**.md")
+        // By default, we pick only markdowns, but there is really no limitation on type file. include("**/**.md")
         // Avoid re-loading the generated files
         exclude("**/grip/**")